 - Interactive Brokers – 877-442-2757

-Do you allow US citizens who are not US residents to hold taxable accounts and trade in them normally?
+Do you allow US citizens who are Canadian residents to hold taxable accounts and trade in them normally?

 Answer we’re looking for: Yes.
 The only US brokerage I found that said yes to this was TIAA, and they require that any accounts you are planning to hold with them are opened before you move.
 The good news is that it’s easy (but not so quick) to move your USD taxable account as a transfer in kind to a Canadian brokerage.
 More on that below, in the section of choosing a Canadian brokerage.

-Do you allow US citizens who are not residents of Canada to hold retirement accounts and trade in them normally?
+Do you allow US citizens who are Canadian residents to hold retirement accounts and trade in them normally?

 Answer we’re looking for: Yes.
 Many US brokerages allow this, including Fidelity, TD Ameritrade, TIAA and Schwab.
 Vanguard and Interactive Brokers did not.